isc-projects/bind9/bin/nsupdate/nsupdate.rst

 Description
 ~~~~~~~~~~~

-``nsupdate`` is used to submit Dynamic DNS Update requests, as defined in
+:program:`nsupdate` is used to submit Dynamic DNS Update requests, as defined in
 :rfc:`2136`, to a name server.
 This allows resource records to be added or
 removed from a zone without manually editing the zone file.
 A single
 update request can contain requests to add or remove more than one
 resource record.

-Zones that are under dynamic control via ``nsupdate`` or a DHCP server
+Zones that are under dynamic control via :program:`nsupdate` or a DHCP server
 should not be edited by hand.
 Manual edits could conflict with dynamic
 updates and cause data to be lost.

 The resource records that are dynamically added or removed with
-``nsupdate`` must be in the same zone.
+:program:`nsupdate` must be in the same zone.
 Requests are sent to the
 zone's primary server, which is identified by the MNAME field of the
 zone's SOA record.